joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >>
 >>Horatio Spafford.
 It Is Well With My Soul.

+Why do we need the building up of character, of endurance and hope?

+Consider our helpless estate before we met God:

 >Isaiah 6:1–5 (CSB) In the year that King Uzziah died, I saw the Lord seated on a high and lofty throne, and the hem of his robe filled the temple.
 Seraphim were standing above him; they each had six wings: with two they covered their faces, with two they covered their feet, and with two they flew.
 And one called to another: Holy, holy, holy is the LORD of Armies; his glory fills the whole earth.
 The foundations of the doorways shook at the sound of their voices, and the temple was filled with smoke.
 Then I said: **Woe is me for I am ruined because I am a man of unclean lips and live among a people of unclean lips, and because my eyes have seen the King, the LORD of Armies.**

->Psalms 22:6 (CSB) But I am a worm and not a man, scorned by mankind and despised by people.
+>Psalms 22:6 (CSB) **But I am a worm and not a man, scorned by mankind and despised by people.**

->1 Chronicles 29:14 (CSB) But who am I, and who are my people, that we should be able to give as generously as this?
+>1 Chronicles 29:14 (CSB) **But who am I, and who are my people**, that we should be able to give as generously as this?
 For everything comes from you, and we have given you only what comes from your own hand.
+(ESV) **For we are strangers before you and sojourners as all of our fathers were**...

->Ephesians 2:1 (CSB) And you were dead in your trespasses and sins
+>Ephesians 2:1 (CSB) **And you were dead in your trespasses and sins**

->Titus 3:3 (CSB) For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
+>Titus 3:3 (CSB) **For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.**

-The Christian comes upon seeing the glory and beauty and the holiness of God and just becomes undone.
+Let me contend that the Christian comes upon seeing the glory and beauty and the holiness of God and just becomes undone.
 Now you and I might not have the Paul's Road to Damascus radical transformation.
 Some do.
 Others might have been like C.S.
-Lewis who just gets on their motorcycle and at the end of a very short drive, just believes and trust in God.
+Lewis who just gets on their motorcycle and at the end of a very short ride through the countryside, Mr. Lewis just believes and trust in God.

 But we are all undone in one way or another at the sight of God and the beauty of his grace and gospel.
 And once you see it, you are never the same.
 You can't go back to what you once was.

-In that moment when you were saved by God, you felt helpless.
-Insecure.
-Fearful.
-Shaky ground.
-Like Paul cries out, **"Wretched man that I am!
+If your eyes were opened to the gospel of God, you cannot go back to your helpless estate because that feeling of being helpless is terrible and the worst feeling in the world.
+You now know that you need help--super help, something outside of yourself.
+Like Paul, you cry out, **"Wretched man that I am!
 Who is going to save me from this body of sin and death!"** Or like the tax collector, standing in the back of the sanctuary, beating his chest and crying out, **"Lord, have mercy on me, a sinner!"**

-It was there when God saved you completely unto himself.
+It was there, in that moment, is when God saved you completely and perfectly to himself.
 For good.
-You and I as sinners in the sight of God are helpless--you wanna say as babies--but even babies breath and live.
-We were helpless and dead corpses at the bottom of the ocean.
+You and I as sinners in the sight of God are helpless.
+I used to say 'helpless as babes' but even babies breath on their own.
+We were helpless as dead corpses at the bottom of the ocean.
 Who is going to save us?

 ---